suveerprithipal/spring_properties_and_profiles/README.md

  Create a test or use the one created by default if you have one.

  In our test class, create a class member of type 'Environment'(org.springframework.core.env.Environment).
 I called mine "env".
- Dont forget to Autowire(org.springframework.beans.factory.annotation.Autowired) this member as we want a bean created for this at runtime.
+ Don’t forget to Autowire(org.springframework.beans.factory.annotation.Autowired) this member as we want a bean created for this at runtime.

 We create 2 tests:
   - localTest